supahgreg/tt-rss-web-static/docs/AndroidClient.md

 !!! warning

      This is the only official and supported way to get the APK.
-If you see the app on any marketplace or anywhere else, it had been uploaded there without my knowledge nor consent.
+If you see the app on any marketplace or anywhere else, it had been uploaded there without my knowledge or consent.

 Release APKs are signed.
 You can verify the signature using [apksigner](https://developer.android.com/tools/apksigner):